Climate Change

 It's everybody's thing.
 Governments around the world should be regulating emissions, but unfortunately aren't, and we don't have time to spare.
 Climate change requires immediate action, which is why companies need to take responsibility for their own emissions.
 We hope this corporate movement will tell policymakers that there is mass public support for carbon regulation, spurring the government to take action.

-How will Climate Neutral make its certification recognizable and valuable to my customers?
+How will you make the certification recognizable and valuable to consumers?

-We make a nice label and you put it on your stuff!
-We're committed to making Climate Neutral Certified a household name and focusing on both our own marketing strategy and helping our brands communicate their certification to their customers.
-Follow us on Twitter, LinkedIn, Facebook, and Instagram.
+We're committed to making The Climate Label a household name and focusing on both our own marketing strategy and helping our brands communicate their certification to their customers.
+Follow us on X, LinkedIn, Facebook, and Instagram.
 We’re constantly having conversations with the media, and have a presence at top industry events and conferences.

 We work hand-in-hand with our brands to help you promote your commitment and certification.
 And, our brands love to collaborate, so you’ll have the chance to reach new customers through giveaways and network-wide sales.